lindemann-co/lindemann-co.github.io/content/low-vision/sunglasses.en.md

 ### Category 4 polarizing or not
 [Decathlon Quechua MH590](https://www.decathlon.ch/fr/p/lunettes-de-soleil-randonnee-mh590-adulte-polarisantes-categorie-4/_/R-p-181313?mc=8548667)

 These arched glasses have gray lenses and very wide temples that do not allow any side light to pass through.
 They also exist in a non-polarizing version.
+Since the frame of the glasses is very close to the face, it passes well under the visor of my cap, which is not the case with all category 3 or 4 glasses.

 ![Quechua MH-590 Decathlon sunglasses](/vision/MH-590.png)

 ### Category 3 non-polarizing
 [Decathlon Van Rysel Roadr 500](https://www.decathlon.ch/fr/p/lunettes-de-velo-adulte-roadr-500-categorie-3-noires/_/R-p-181317?mc=8405401)

 I already had these glasses before my vision loss.
 Blue in color, the lenses alter the colors.
 Although I now use them in a completely different context, they are arched enough to filter light from all directions.
 Unfortunately, these glasses do not exist in a polarizing version.
+Moreover, Van Rysel glasses are designed with a frame not quite as close to the forehead as the Quechua.
+This is not a problem with a helmet for cycling, which is the intended use for this model.
+It is more problematic with a cap, since the glasses prevent the visor from "falling" properly into place.

 ![Van Rysel Roadr500 Decathlon sunglasses](/vision/Roadr-500.png)